 11.1 Designers must ensure that an appropriate condensation risk analysis has been carried out for all parts of construction, including openings and penetrations at junctions between the insulation system, to minimise the risk of condensation.
-The recommendations given in BS 5250 : 2011 should be followed, including requirements for VCLs and breather membranes in timber frame construction applications and a minimum 15 mm cavity.
+The recommendations given in BS 5250 : 2011 should be followed.